 - Kaiser Permanente

-We recommend evaluating the health plans from these Washington providers ahead of all others.
+We recommend evaluating the health plans from these Washington health insurance companies ahead of all others.
 Here's why.
 Simply put, more stars generally mean members will get better results.
-Members might get better service and care from a 5-star than they would from a four-star plan.
+Members might get better service, phone support, and care from a 5-star than they would from a four-star plan.

 - Aetna Medicare